I don’t know about you, but I do know that without deep knowledge of persuasion, I’d be a poorer copywriter (in every sense).

-You can analyse copywriting forever, but one thing that must be present if it’s to achieve its purpose is an element of persuasion, or rather, the ELEMENTS of Persuasion (one is never enough).
+You can analyse copywriting forever, but one thing that must be present if it’s to achieve its purpose is an element of persuasion, or rather, the ELEMENTS of Persuasion – one is never enough!

-Instead it’s a deep dive into the most underrated part of the writers’ toolkit: Rhetoric.
+Instead, the ICA Elements of Persuasion class is a deep dive into the most underrated part of the writers’ toolkit: Rhetoric.

 You’ll also be able to read other people’s copy with ease, analysing each technique they’ve woven into their copy, and why they included it.